 The Ackerman Institute for the Family was founded in 1960, and is one of the premier institutions for family therapy treatment, and one of the most highly regarded training facilities for family therapists in the United States.
 The Institute serves a diverse population of families at all stages of family life by offering a variety of programs that address a broad range of issues and concerns.
 The faculty at the Institute have achieved national prominence and earned national awards for the development of innovative approaches to family therapy and professional training.

 The right candidate will be excited by sharing and learning practices that strengthen families and communities throughout the world.
 The candidate will enjoy developing and sustaining relationships with the Ackerman faculty, the administrative team and workshop presenters.
-The Director will be a skilled communicator who is dedicated to furthering the field of family therapy, through sharing therapeutic practices and ideas that are deeply respectful of families and relationships.
+The Director will have experience in family therapy, delivering family therapy training, and be a skilled communicator who is dedicated to furthering the field of family therapy, through sharing therapeutic practices and ideas that are deeply respectful of families and relationships.